chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 **Configuration Notes:**
 - `--mem=20gb --cpus-per-task=1` (ensures all figures are created without errors)
-- Script creates figures for both urban and rural model results.
+- Script creates figures for both urban and rural model results
-- Directories for figures should be created prior to running script.
+- Directories for figures should be created prior to running script

 **Note:** Individual figures can alternatively be created by running the appropriate code found in each of the `Figures_*` directories.

 Figures for supplementary analyses where we include superettes in the low-access indicator are produced separately as described in Step 4.

 **Tables:** Generate tables using scripts within `Tables_*` directories, which create `.csv` or `.tex` files based on outputs from Steps 1-3.

-### Supplementary Analyses with Superettes
+### Step 4: Supplementary Analyses with Superettes

 For the supplementary analyses using the modified low-access indicator that includes superettes: